driskell/log-courier/docs/log-carver/Configuration.md

 Faster endpoints will receive more events than slower endpoints.
 The strategy for load balancing is dynamic based on the acknowledgement latency of the available endpoints.

+### `min tls version`

+String.
+Optional.
+Default: 1.2
+Available values: 1.0, 1.1, 1.2, 1.3
+Available when `transport` is `tls`

+Sets the minimum TLS version allowed for connections on this transport.
+The TLS handshake will fail for any connection that is unable to negotiate a minimum of this version of TLS.

 ### `reconnect backoff`